-E2.139 Referencing APTA Guideline TS 46.1 General:

-- (a) In general when designing the operator's area, it is recommended that SAE J833, "Human Physical Dimensions," be used. - (b) Switches and controls shall be divided into basic groups and assigned to specific areas, in conformance with SAE Recommended Practice J680, Revised 1988, "Location and Operation of Instruments and Controls in Motor Truck Cabs," and be essentially within the hand reach envelope described in SAE Recommended Practice J287, "Operator Hand Control Reach."

-E2.140 Referencing APTA Guideline TS 46.2 Glare:

-(a) The operator's work area shall be designed to minimize glare to the extent possible.
+- E2.153 Referencing APTA Guideline TS 46.1 General: - (a) In general, when designing the operator's area, it is recommended that SAE J833, "Human Physical Dimensions," be used. - (b) Switches and controls shall be divided into basic groups and assigned to specific areas, in conformance with SAE Recommended Practice J680, "Location and Operation of Instruments and Controls in Motor Truck Cabs," and be essentially within the hand reach envelope described in SAE Recommended Practice J287, "Operator Hand Control Reach." - E2.154 Referencing APTA Guideline TS 46.2 Glare: - (a) The operator's work area shall be designed to minimize glare to the extent possible.
 Objects within and adjacent to this area shall be matte black in color wherever possible to reduce the reflection of light onto the windshield.
-The use of polished metal and light-colored surfaces within and adjacent to the operator's area shall be avoided.
+The use of polished metal and lightcolored surfaces within and adjacent to the operator's area shall be avoided. - (b) Grey is an acceptable option to the Operator's work area to reduce the reflection of light onto the windshield.

-E2.141 Referencing APTA Guideline TS 46.3 Visors/Sun Shades:
+E2.155 Referencing APTA Guideline TS 46.3 Visors/Sun Shades: